ramseyjiang/go_mid_to_senior/patterns/creational/singleton/readme.md

 Objectives:
 1. Create a single, shared value, of some particular type.
-2. Create a restrict object creation of some type to a single unit along the entire
+2. Create a restricted object creation of some type to a single unit along the entire

 Pros